dtrugman/pfs/README.md

 ## Features

-- Parsing system-wide information from files directly under `/procfs`.
+- Parsing system-wide information from files directly under `/procfs` (or under a fd pointing to procfs).
 See `procfs.hpp` for all the supported files.
 - Parsing per-task (processes and threads) information from files under `/procfs/[task-id]/`.
 See `task.hpp` for all the supported files.
 - Parsing network information from files under `/procfs/net` (which is an alias to `/procfs/self/net` nowadays)
 - **NEW** Parsing of basic disk information from `sysfs/block` (Additional `sysfs` feature requests are welcome!)